AaronNovakDev/Healthapp_T1A3/assignemnt.md

 Minimum specs to run a command line app, are the most basic of computers.
 A PC or Laptop > 2000.
 A keyboard.

+**R11 & R12**

+Created and attached to the zip file.

+**R13**

+Implement features in the software development plan you have designed.
+You must utilise a range of programming concepts and structures using Ruby such as:
+- variables and variable scope
+- loops and conditional control structures
+- write and utilise simple functions
+- error handling
+- input and output
+- importing a Ruby Gem
+- using functions from a Ruby Gem

+**R14**
+*Apply DRY (Don’t Repeat Yourself) coding principles to all code produced.*

+-Applied to the best of my abilities.

+**R15**

+*Apply all style and conventions for the programming language consistently to all code produced.*

+-Applied to the best of knowledge, capabilities and abilities.